Families of relatively exact Lagrangians, free loop spaces and generalised homology: Introduction

-We will define a space $\mathcal{D}_0$ which is roughly the space of smooth maps $D^2 \rightarrow M$ sending 1 to $L$, with moving Lagrangian boundary conditions on the rest of the boundary.
+We will define a space $\mathcal{D}_0$, which is roughly the space of smooth maps $D^2 \rightarrow M$ sending 1 to $L$, with moving Lagrangian boundary conditions on the rest of the boundary.
 This admits a map $\pi: \mathcal{D}_0 \rightarrow L$ by evaluating at 1.
 We will construct a virtual vector bundle called the \emph{index bundle}, $\Ind$, on any finite CW complex in $\mathcal{D}_0$ (compatible with restriction).
-After picking a (generic) almost complex structure $J$ on $M$ and some specific choices of moving Lagrangian boundary conditions, the tangent bundle of the moduli space of $J$-holomorphic discs with these boundary conditions will be stably isomorphic to $\Ind$.
+After picking a (generic) almost complex structure $J$ on $M$ and some specific choices of moving Lagrangian boundary conditions, the tangent bundle of the moduli space of $J$-holomorphic discs with these boundary conditions will be stably isomorphic to the restriction of $\Ind$.
+In particular, $L$ embeds into $\mathcal{D}_0$ as the space of constant discs, with $\Ind$ restricting to $TL$.
 We fix some ring spectrum $R$, and will recall definitions of ring spectra and $R$-orientability in Section \ref{Spectra Section}.
 We will make the following assumption, and in Section \ref{Orienty Subsection}, find conditions under which it holds. \begin{BB} The virtual vector bundle $\Ind - \pi^* TL$ is $R$-orientable. \end{BB} We will show: \begin{TT} Under Assumption \ref{Orientation Assumption}, the map